metacpan/metacpan-cpan-extracted/distros/P/PDL-Opt-Simplex-Simple/README.md

     This is for debugging:

     Builds a tree from `$vars` that is suitable for passing to [Data::Dumper](https://metacpan.org/pod/Data::Dumper).
-This is neccesary because PDL's need to be stringified since Dumper() will dump at the object itself.
+This is necessary because PDL's need to be stringified since Dumper() will dump at the object itself.

 # ARGUMENTS